confio/tgrade-contracts/contracts/tgrade-valset/README.md

     /// Address allowed to jail, meant to be a OC voting contract.
 If `None`, then jailing is
     /// impossible in this contract.
     pub admin: Option<String>,
-    /// Address of a tg4 contract with the raw membership used to feed the validator set.
+    /// Address of a cw4 contract with the raw membership used to feed the validator set pub membership: String,
-    /// Additionally, the contract has to implement the `Slashing` interface (the `AddSlasher`
-    /// and `Slash` messages would be sent to it). pub membership: String,
     /// Minimum weight needed by an address in `membership` to be considered for the validator set.
     /// 0-weight members are always filtered out.